jekyll/jekyll/docs/_tutorials/csv-to-table.md

 ### Unpack a row

-We could hardcode the keys when looking up the row names.
+A simple solution would be to hardcode the field names when looking up the row values by key.

 {% raw %}
 ```